Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 orange-and-white-tabby-cat-with-collar dark background inside tile

-Even if your cat is strictly indoors, having a collar is a good idea for keeping it safe.
-You can attach a tag or a bell to its collar to make your cat easy to find if it escapes and gets lost.
-Collars are also a way to reflect you and your cat’s personality.
+Even if your cat is strictly indoors, putting a collar on them is a good idea for keeping them safe.
+You should attach an ID tag and perhaps a bell to the collar to make your cat easy to find if they escape and get lost.
+Your cat’s collar can also reflect your and your pet’s personality.

-Whether you can’t find a collar on the market that you like, or you’re looking for a fun project, DIY cat collars come in virtually every design you can imagine.
-Here are five DIY cat collar plans you can make today to give your cat an exciting gift and show off your crafting skills.
+Whether you can’t find a collar on the market that you like or are simply looking for a fun project, DIY cat collars come in virtually every design that you can imagine.
+Here are DIY cat collar plans that you can make today to give your cat an exciting gift and show off your crafting skills.hepper-cat-paw-divider

 The 5 DIY Cat Collars